 1. Increased Awareness

 If you don’t know something is illegal, you won’t file a legal complaint about it.
-The original discrimination laws were passed more than 50 years ago, and yet not everyone knows their rights.
+The original discrimination laws were passed more than 50 years ago, and yet not everyone knows their rights even today.
 As more people learn, they can recognize when a boss or coworker behaves illegally.

 Additionally, as employers increase training programs designed to prevent discrimination and harassment, people recognize harassment they faced in the past.